Race excluded as WH rolls out climate justice screening tool

 This isn’t the first such tool to exist in the United States, or even in the federal government.
 California, Maryland, Michigan and New Jersey have had tools like this for years.
 And the Environmental Protection Agency has a similar tool, EJ Screen.
 Many of those screening tools include some information about the racial makeup of communities along with environmental and health data.

 The public has 60 days to use the tool and provide feedback on it.
-The Council on Environmental Quality also announced Friday that the National Academies of Sciences, Engineering and Medicine are working on launching a study of existing tools.
+The CEQ also announced Friday that the National Academies of Sciences, Engineering and Medicine are working on launching a study of existing tools.

 Follow Drew Costley on Twitter: @drewcostley.